 Please do not hesitate to contact the committee dais if you have any questions concerning special rules and how the general rules are applied in the respective committees.
-Students who are new to MUNs are strongly recommended to watch the RoP Videos in advance to the conference and to ask their questions in the RoP workshop at the beginning of the conference.
+Students who are new to MUNs are strongly recommended to attend the RoP workshop at the beginning of the conference.